 Christine is a core faculty member in the Mythological Studies Department, she has made extensive scholarly contributions to the fields of Religious Studies, Mythology, and Gender Studies.
 She is Professor Emeritus in Religious Studies from San Diego State University where she taught for almost twenty years.
 She has also taught concurrently at the San Diego campus of the California School of Professional Psychology, and at the C.G.
 Jung Institute in Zurich.

 Peter T. Dunlap is a psychologist working in private and political practice.
 He is engaged in research at the interface between Jung’s thinking about the role of the psychological attitude in the future transformations of the human species, systems-centered group theory and practice, and emotion-focused psychotherapy for individuals and groups.

-Jemma is Director of Research and a Research Associate for Pacifica Graduate Institute's M.A.
-Counseling Psychology Program, as well as being a Portfolio Evaluator for the Thesis.
-She additionally serves as Adjunct Faculty, teaching both research and clinical courses.
+Jemma is Program Co-Chair and Core Faculty for Pacifica Graduate Institute’s M.A.
+Counseling Psychology Program.
+She supports administrative, curricular, and developmental aspects of the Counseling Program, as well as teaches both research and clinical courses in the program.
 Jemma has a clinical focus on adoption and separation trauma, and has provided trainings and spoken on panels to advance the understanding of the needs of children and families on the adoption spectrum throughout Los Angeles County.

 Michael serves as core faculty in the Masters in Counseling Psychology program and is the current President of the Academic Senate, a member of the Senate Leadership Committee, and Counseling Psychology Program Development Committee.
 He is an invited member of the Institute's Shared Stewardship Coordinating Committee and also teaches courses in the Clinical Psychology Ph.D. program.